kamidev/survey_api/README.md

 ## Building releases and deploying

 For production use, the project is configured to build releases with [Distillery](https://github.com/bitwalker/distillery).

 Our current strategy is to install Erlang on the production server and immediately download the resulting runtime binaries to our development machine.
-This makes it possible to build and test releases both on the production server and on development machines.
-This also guarantees we won't run into problems if dev prod and dev machines use different operation systems (for instance older versions of Ubuntu, other Linuxes or MacOS).
+This makes it possible to build and test releases both on the production server and on dev machines with different operation systems: other Ubuntu versions, CentOS, MacOS etc. There are alternatives to doing this, but they typically require a separate build server and/or Docker.

 The basic deployment procedure we use is described in detail here: